 Born in Canada, Hargreaves began his career with Bayern Munich.
-He spent seven years there, winning the 2000–01 UEFA Champions League.
-He signed for Manchester United in 2007, winning the Premier League and UEFA Champions League in his first season.
-He was capped by Wales on the youth level, but chose to play for England as a senior.
+He spent 7 years there, winning the Champions League.
+He joined Manchester United in 2007, winning the Premier League and Champions League in his first season.
+He was capped by Wales on the youth level, but played for England as a senior.
 In 2001, he became the first English international who never lived in England.
-Capped 42 times.
 He played in the WC Finals of 2002 and 2006, and the Euro 2004.

 Jonathan De Guzmán is the brother of Julian.
 He progressed through the Feyenoord Academy, making his first team debut in 2005.
 In 2010 de Guzmán signed with RCD Mallorca following a free transfer.
 The following summe. he went to Villarreal.
 He later played for Swansea and Napoli.
 Born in Canada, he became a Dutch citizen in 2008.
 He played for Holland youth side.
 In 2013, he finally received his first senior cap.
 He played at the World Cup Finals in 2014.

 Born in Canada, Van 't Schip began his career in the Jong Ajax youth academy.
 He would spend the next 11 seasons with the club.
 During this period he became league champion in 1982, 1983, 1985, and 1990, and cup champion in 1983, 1986 and 1987.
 He also helped Ajax win the 1987 European Cup Winners' Cup and the 1992 UEFA Cup.
 After Ajax's UEFA Cup victory, he was bought by Italian team Genoa, where he played four seasons.

 |John van 't Schip|